ckshitij/web-crawler/ReadMe.md

 ## 📌 Overview

-This tool allows you to:

-- Check if a website is reachable and view the HTTP status code and response time.
-- Crawl all internal links within the same domain.
-- Respect basic `robots.txt` rules.
-- Avoid duplicate visits to the same URL.
-- Limit crawl depth.
-- Control request rate (rate limiting).
-- Export the resulting site map as a JSON or XML file.

----

-## ✨ Features

 - ✅ Accept a URL as a command-line argument.
 - 🔍 Perform an HTTP GET request to the URL and return:
   - HTTP status code (e.g., 200, 404, 500)